Travel Guide to Lamu Island in Kenya

 Lamu Town is very interesting, unique and steeped in history, so it is definitely worth taking a tour with a guide.
 We booked our guide, Hamza, through Banana House.
 He was a lovely man, very knowledgeable and friendly.

-Lamu Town reminds me of a smaller, less hectic version of Stone Town in Zanzibar, with incredible Swahili history, a maze of alleyways, stone buildings dating back centuries and ornate doors of Arab, Portuguese, Omani and Indian origin.
+Lamu Town reminds me of a smaller, less hectic version of Stone Town in Zanzibar (which, as you may know is one of my favourite places), with incredible Swahili history, a maze of alleyways, stone buildings dating back centuries and ornate doors of Arab, Portuguese, Omani and Indian origin.

 We took a boat to Lamu Town from Shela, which took around 15 minutes, but you can walk (40 minutes) or catch a boda boda (motorbike).